The Approach

 What This Is Not

-This is not clinical therapy
+Not clinical therapy

-This is not motivational coaching
+Not motivational coaching

-This is not about positive thinking, vision boards, or "manifesting."
+This is not about positive thinking, vision boards, or manifesting.
 It is grounded in Torah law, personal accountability, and sometimes difficult truth.

-This is not a substitute for medical care
+Not a substitute for medical care

 What this is: Torah-based educational guidance for people seeking meaning, structure, and spiritual alignment in the midst of emotional struggle.